xJustmy2cents/YouNowChatMonitor/README.md

 Inside loopchatDB.ps1 there is one variable, You might want to configure:
 $MYLOGPATH
 -this is set to one folder up relative to the scriptfiles. eg: c:\temp\myscript\loopchatdb.ps1 is the script.
-So the logs will be at c:\temp\myscripts
+So the logs will be at c:\temp

 Inside the function "newtalk" there is a small ruleset for changing what to say.
 I think it is self explaining.